-Here is a look at each team entering Saturday’s championship:
+Here is a quick glance at each team heading into the 2012 CAC Championship: